elunna/nerfhack-changelog/README.md

 * **Partially reverted commit 5c7c9d10a from 3.7.0** - Rejigger anti-magic traps.
 I thought the severity of the original change was actually fine, anti-magic traps were historically a joke in NetHack 3.4.3 so this makes them somewhat threatening.

+#### New container traps
+* A cream pie may spring out of the box and hit the player in the face.
+* A small critter (rat, snake, or spider) maybe jump out of the container, briefly scaring the player.
+* The hinges on the container may screech loudly, waking up nearby monsters.

 #### Falling rock traps
 * At higher levels, boulders can drop from falling rock traps.